Complete guide to 5G

 The network has a handful of cities covered by mmWave deployments - the best 5G tech in terms of overall speed - and says it will expand to 30 US cities by the end of the year.
 It is calling this network 5G+.

 And then AT&T has been rolling out what it calls, simply, '5G'.
-This is a low-band network that doesn't really offer a great deal more than 4G networks, but has the advantage of widespread coverage - AT&T is working toward offering “nationwide coverage” in the first half of 2020 but has covered around 200 million people already.
+This is a low-band network that doesn't really offer a great deal more than 4G networks, but has the advantage of widespread coverage - AT&T is working toward offering “nationwide coverage” in the coming months but has covered around 200 million people already.

 T-Mobile is rolling out 5G in selected US cities - New York, Los Angeles, Las Vegas, Dallas, Cleveland and Atlanta.
-Like AT&T, it's offering the Samsung Galaxy S10 5G but also has the new OnePlus 7T Pro 5G McLaren shortly in addition to Samsung's Galaxy Note 10+ 5G.
+Like AT&T, it's offering the Samsung Galaxy S20 series and S10 5G but also has the new OnePlus 7T Pro 5G McLaren in addition to Samsung's Galaxy Note 10+ 5G.

-However, if the merger goes ahead it will be costly - the combined company will be forced to sell off some spectrum to Dish to ensure there is still a fourth competitor in the market.
+Sprint's merger with T-Mobile has now been greenlit and the combined company will be forced to sell off some spectrum to Dish to ensure there is still a fourth competitor in the market.

 UK 5G networks

 Probably the furthest ahead of the UK networks, EE has the widest 5G phone offering in the UK.
-It has launched 5G in 50 cities at the moment, but 5G will be coming to many more in 2020.
+It has launched 5G in 71 cities at the moment, but 5G will be coming to many more as 2020 goes on.

 Both EE's business and consumer 5G plans are available with unlimited data and anytime upgrade.
 All EE's 5G phones are available on EE 5G Smart Plan with unlimited minutes and texts, too.